 Yes.
-In fact, in one of our recent surveys, 42% of secured finance lenders said even with the threat of a recession they will still invest in new technology.
-That’s because they know new technology – like SaaS – is critical to their future success.
+In fact, in one of our recent surveys, 42% of secured finance lenders said even with the threat of a recession, they will still invest in new technology.
+That’s because they know new technology is critical to their future success.

 Added bonus: SaaS is recession-proof.
 Or at least recession-resistant.
-With Solifi SaaS-based technology solutions, you only pay for what you use – and you are locked in at a certain fee regardless of the precarious economy.
+With Solifi’s software-as-a-service Open Finance Platform, you only pay for what you use – and with a set price, you can avoid fluctuating fees and operating costs.
+Regardless of the precarious economy.

-Additionally, you don’t have to be concerned with fluctuating prices when outsourcing technology.
-And the self-service portals SaaS enables means less headcount or the ability to reassign employees to areas of the company that bring more value and money into the company.
+Additionally, the self-service portals mean less headcount or the ability to reassign employees to areas of the company that bring more value and money into the company.

 An unstable economy is not a time to wait and see what happens.
-One way to navigate risk and uncertainty is to deploy SaaS-based technology to continue to grow through business disruption.
+One way to navigate risk and uncertainty is to deploy a SaaS platform to continue to grow through business disruption.